Yasinj456/Portfolio-Project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > understand software development and why?

 <!-- TODO: discuss -->
+After doing this portfolio project, I feel like I understand software development better than if i only did the projects and labs.
+Before, it felt like we were just following recipes, but here I had to think about so many things like designs, interfaces, and kernels and how everything fits together.
+Having to pick a representation and write a convention/correspondence was really tricky and coding it made the whole idea more real.
+It also showed me that real projects are a lot of small steps and not one big jump.

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?

 <!-- TODO: discuss -->
+ I realized I was shaky on kernel implementations and understanding how the structure of a component works.
+I have a good grasp on motly all concepts but a project like this showed me that since I'm not always refining my understanding of them, I forget the little things.
+To deal with that I read the specs more carefully and broke the work into smaller pieces to get it right.
+It wasn’t perfect, but I feel more comfortable now.

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

 <!-- TODO: discuss -->
+For me, software development was never soemthing I really enjoyed or was intrigued by but learning of all of this was interesting.
+There are so many things you need to keep at the back of your mind and know where and when to palce certain things.
+It's enver been something for me personally but I enjoyed this process.

 > One of the challenges of completing the portfolio project is picking up a lot
 > of skills on your own.
 Some of these skills are, of course, software skills.